Kricheldorf/nestjs-learning/README.md

 TODOs:

-* Run UserFetcherService periodically using a queue to update user values in the database
+* Run UserFetcherService using a queue
 * Add more features to the API for practice

 ## DB setup